-Figure 3 – Fully Animated CGI in SimCoach
+Figure 3 – ICT Fully Animated CGI in SimCoach

 At ICT, progress has been made in training and learning environments (Kenny et al., 2007), multi-party dialogues (Traum & Rickel, 2002), ethics and cooperation (Allwood et al., 2000), health applications (Rizzo et al., 2011), and representation and reasoning (Swartout et al., 2006).
-Although automated speech recognition (ASR) is far from perfect, prime software makes Virtual Humans practicable, “Google achieved 73.3% of exact recognized phrases with a 15.8% (Word Error Rate)” (Kudryavtsev, 2017), and the technology will continue to improve.
-It is also important to note that many of the errors in ASR are caused by slurred speech, cultural slang, and context, stemming from a “lack of consistent units of speech that are trainable and relatively insensitive to context” (Lee, 1988).
+Although automated speech recognition (ASR) is far from perfect, prime software makes Virtual Humans practicable, e.g. , Google achieved nearly 75& exact recognition of phrases, with only a 16% word error rate (Kudryavtsev, 2017), and the technology will continue to improve.
+It is also important to note that many of the errors in ASR are caused by slurred speech, cultural slang, and context, stemming from inconsistencies definitions and in variability of contexts (Lee, 1988).
 Although this causes problems when comparing these transcriptions with global data, models can be trained locally to a particular person’s voice or a low resource language, using software such as CMU Sphinx from Carnegie Mellon University as applied to languages such as Arabic (Satori et al., 2007).

 As it stands now, the primary issues with natural language processing include machine translation, precision, data storage, efficiency, and computation power; meeting these are the foci of this paper.
-All of these will continue to improve with time, as hardware, software, data storage and ease of access are areas within which new research is emerging and seems directly applicable.
-Specifically, the speed and application of quantum computing will enable significant advances in NLP and its applications: one of which is the critical area of enhancing virtual humans.
+All of these will continue to improve with time, as hardware, software, data storage, and ease of access are areas within which new research is emerging and seems directly applicable.
+Specifically, the speed and application of quantum computing will enable significant advances in NLP and its applications: one of which is the critical area of enhancing the realism of virtual conversations.

 Within the military context, virtual learning environments provide useful mechanisms for initial training as well as lifelong training.
 An example of this in implementation can be found in PAL3; “the PAL3 system was designed to accompany a learner throughout their career and mentor them to build and maintain skills” (Swartout et al., 2016).
 Modern learning calls for new methods of information transfer.